truenas/documentation/content/SCALE/GettingStarted/Install/_index.md

 related: false
 ---

-This section provides instructions for users that are installing TrueNAS the first time on their own system hardware and for users that need to do a clean install of SCALE.
+This section provides instructions for users that are installing TrueNAS the first time on their own system hardware and for users that need to do a clean install of TrueNAS.

 {{< enterprise >}}
 TrueNAS Enterprise customers should contact iXsystems Support for assistance with the initial set up and configuration of their systems.